 As you were born without a uterus (womb) you will not be able to get pregnant or carry a baby.
-However, your eggs can be removed and fertilised by your partner's or a donor's sperm and then placed in another woman's (surrogate mother's) uterus.
-This is known as In vitro fertilisation (IVF) surrogacy.
-The baby will genetically be yours and your partner's/donors.
+There is ongoing research in the field of womb transplant, however, this is currently only available in the research setting.
+An option for having children who are genetically yours is In vitro fertilisation (IVF) surrogacy.
+This is when your eggs are removed and fertilised by your partner's or a donor's sperm, and then placed in another woman's (surrogate mother's) uterus.
+The baby will genetically be both yours and your partner's/donors.